 …but eliminating the conditions that allow mold to grow is the key!

-Ultimately, it’s easier to prevent mold from growing that it is to stop it.
-A boat owners three main priorities to prevent mold and mildew are as follows:
+Ultimately, it’s easier to prevent mold from growing than it is to stop it.
+A boat owner’s three main priorities to avoid mold and mildew are as follows:

 1. Fix any leaks the second you discover them

-Considering that there’s always a servicing/maintenance ‘to-do’ list on a boat it can often be difficult to priorities what’s important versus what’s not.
-When it comes to leaks they are ALWAYS important.
-A leak that’s left untended can quickly turn your boat into a stinking unhealthy environment.
+Considering that there’s always a servicing/maintenance ‘to-do’ list on a boat, it can often be difficult to prioritize what’s important versus what’s not.
+See my Sailboat Maintenance Checklist.
+When it comes to leaks, they are ALWAYS important.
+A leak that’s left untended can quickly turn your boat into a stinking, unhealthy environment.

-Obviously, if your boat is sinking it’s best to deal with that issue but stopping leaks is not something to avoid.
+If your boat is sinking, it’s best to deal with that issue, but stopping leaks is not something to avoid.
 Don’t put your head in the sand if you can’t figure out the source of the leak.
-Keep looking… make trails of paper towel to find the stream and consider pouring buckets of colored water over the boat (use food color) to get a better visual.
+Keep looking.
+Make trails of paper towels to find the stream, and consider pouring buckets of colored water over the boat (use food coloring) to get a better visual.

-Leaks that are left unattended will turn into a serious mold fest and you will regret not fixing them sooner…
+Leaks left unattended can become a severe mold fest, and you will regret not fixing them sooner…

 2. Prevent mold by reducing the likelihood of damp conditions

 Mold thrives when boats are closed up.
-Air that is trapped inside holds moisture that can’t escape.
-And with water, air and hull temperatures changing at different rates, condensation forms.
-Add people living on board and there’s even a higher chance for moisture.
+Air that is trapped inside holds moisture that can’t escape—condensation forms with water, air, and hull temperatures changing at different rates.
+Add people living on board, and there’s an even higher chance of moisture.

-There are a couple major actions a boat owner can take to prevent damp.
+A boat owner can take a couple of significant actions to prevent dampness.
 You can either use a dehumidifier and/or maximize ventilation.

-A dehumidifier reduces the level of humidity in the air allowing the boat to dry out.
+A dehumidifier reduces the humidity level in the air, allowing the boat to dry out.

 Dehumidifiers work well when a boat is sealed up and left unattended.
-Many boat owners reduce humidity by using the boats air-conditioning system (many have a dehumidifier setting) or you can set up a stand-alone dehumidifier in the galley sink or place one in the bilge so that the water run-off can exit the boat.
+Many boat owners reduce humidity by using the boat air-conditioning system (many have a dehumidifier setting), or you can set up a stand-alone dehumidifier in the galley sink or place one in the bilge so that the water run-off can exit the boat.

 The key with dehumidifiers is that the boat must be well sealed.
-The objective is to take the moisture out of the air within the boat to reduce the likelihood of damp.
+The objective is to remove moisture from the air within the boat to reduce the likelihood of damp.

-The other major action you can take to minimize damp is to make sure the air within the boat is circulated
+The other significant action you can take to minimize dampness is to make sure the air within the boat is circulated.

 Generally, a standard ventilation system won’t be enough to keep mold at bay.
-It’s imperative that the air is moving through the boat.
-Ideally, you want the air inside the boat to be replaced at least every hour.
+The air must be moving through the boat.
+Ideally, you want the air inside the ship to be replaced at least every hour.
 Ventilation systems can be installed that pull air in and exhaust air out.
-Alternatively, fans can be used to move air around provided the ventilation system is allowing air in and out of the boat.
+Alternatively, fans can move air around, provided the ventilation system allows air in and out of the boat.

-The ultimate aim, therefore, is to remove the moisture in the air and/or constantly circulate the air so that the possibility for dampness is eliminated.
+The ultimate aim, therefore, is to remove the moisture in the air or constantly circulate the air so that the possibility of dampness is eliminated.

 This leads us to the third main priority to prevent mold and mildew…

 Mold and mildew grow on dirty surfaces.
-When something gets dirty you’ll want to clean it up.
-When something gets wet with salt water you’ll want to wash it off with fresh water.
+When something gets dirty, you’ll want to clean it up.
+When something gets wet with salt water, you’ll want to wash it off with fresh water.
 Salt keeps things damp.
-And even with fresh water, you don’t want it sitting around.
-If you have a shower curtain, open it up so it’s not folded against itself preventing air to dry it.
+And even with fresh water, you don’t like it sitting around.
+If you have a shower curtain, open it up so it’s not folded against itself, preventing air from drying it.
 After a shower in the head, make sure the window is open to allow the air to circulate.
-When doing laundry, ensure that items are super dry before folding and storing.
+When doing laundry, ensure that items are dry before folding and storing.

-Do weekly spot checks looking for mold and mildew.
+On a weekly basis, complete spot checks looking for mold and mildew.
 Problem areas include:

-• Teak deck filler that bubbles up rather than down…Over time the black filler on teak tends to bow up rather than create a small valley between each plank of teak.
-When this happens you can take a long flexible box knife, slightly bend it and carve a valley back in the teak filler.
+- Teak deck filler that bubbles up rather than down…Over time, the black filler on the teak tends to bow up rather than create a small valley between each teak plank.
+When this happens, it’s important to do a teak deck repair – you can take a long, flexible box knife, slightly bend it, and carve a valley back in the teak filler.
 It’s a painstaking job but it allows water to sit in the filler rather than on the teak wood)

-If you’re proactive and fix leaks instantly in addition to keeping a routine of either drying the moisture or circulating the air in AND keeping a clean boat, you’ll drastically reduce your incidents of mold and mildew.
+Suppose you’re proactive and fix leaks instantly, in addition to keeping a routine of drying the moisture or circulating the air in AND keeping a clean boat.
+In that case, you’ll drastically reduce your incidents of mold and mildew.
+Discover checklists that will allow you to be proactive about all your boating needs.
+Get Checklists for Sailors.

 But what do you do when you find mold or mildew?

-Bleach might work very well in a fridge, countertop or with your white sheets, but it could ruin your headlining’s, soft furnishings and wood.
+Bleach might work very well in a fridge, countertop, or with white sheets, but it could ruin your headlining, soft furnishings, and wood.

 If you’re unsure as to whether the solution will damage a surface do a small little patch that’s preferably hidden.